Mícheál Ó Cléirigh: Scholarship

-In 1632 the group began to assemble the most extensive set of Irish annals ever compiled.
+In 1632, the group began to assemble the most extensive set of Irish annals ever compiled.
 The project took four years and resulted in the vast collection dubbed Annála Ríoghachta Éireann (Annals of the Kingdom of Ireland) but now better known as the Annals of the Four Masters.
-(Note: The Annals have been edited and published in digital form as part of the CELT project, University College, Cork) The 'four masters' in question are Mícheál Ó Cléirigh, Cú Choigcríche Ó Cléirigh, Fearfeasa Ó Maol Chonaire and Peregrine Ó Duibhgeannain and the term was devised by John Colgan.
+(Note: The Annals have been edited and published in digital form as part of the CELT project, University College, Cork) The 'four masters' in question are Mícheál Ó Cléirigh, Cú Choigcríche Ó Cléirigh, Fearfeasa Ó Maol Chonaire and Peregrine Ó Duibhgeannain, and the term was devised by John Colgan.
 However, other important collaborators included Muiris mac Torna Uí Mhaolchonaire, and Ó Cléirigh's brother, Conaire.
-The work was completed in August 1636 and two manuscript copies of the annals were made. Ó Cléirigh had an interest in Irish Lexicography and compiled a well-known glossary.
+The work was completed in August 1636, and two manuscript copies of the annals were made.

+Ó Cléirigh had an interest in Irish Lexicography and compiled a well-known glossary.
 This was printed during the author's lifetime – in 1643 – as Foclóir nó Sanasán Nua, (A New Vocabulary or Glossary).
 It has since been often known by the descriptive title Sanasán Mhichíl Uí Chléirigh, (in English: Michael O’Clery's Glossary).
 These two works are valuable for the etymological and encyclopaedic information contained in them.

-Among the other works copied and compiled in this period were: the medieval Irish account of clashes with the Vikings, Cogad Gáedel re Gallaib, twice, (in 1629, and again in 1636); the royal genealogy, Réim Ríoghraidhe (Note: Réim Ríoghraidhe na hÉireann agus Seanchas a naomh, (English:The Reigns of the Irish Kings and the Legends of their Saints): Variously known as, Seanchas Ríogh Éreann accus Genealuighi na naomh nÉreannach.
-(English: The Reigns and Histories of the Kings of Ireland and the Stories of their Saints; or in Latin as: Genealogiae regum et sanctorum Hiberniae).) in 1630; and Leabhar Gabhála (Book of Invasions) in 1631.
+Among the other works copied and compiled in this period were: the medieval Irish account of clashes with the Vikings, Cogad Gáedel re Gallaib, twice (in 1629 and again in 1636); the royal genealogy, Réim Ríoghraidhe (Note: Réim Ríoghraidhe na hÉireann agus Seanchas a naomh (English: The Reigns of the Irish Kings and the Legends of their Saints): variously known as Seanchas Ríogh Éreann accus Genealuighi na naomh nÉreannach, or in Latin as Genealogiae regum et sanctorum Hiberniae.) in 1630; and Leabhar Gabhála (Book of Invasions) in 1631.
 He subsequently produced his Martyrologium of Irish saints, based on various ancient manuscripts, such as the Martyrology of Tallaght.